 Clark is also serving as the interim vice president of the Safety & Quality function for Global Services, which provides quality, environment, health and safety, and regulatory support throughout the business.

-Most recently, Clark was vice president of Commercial Services Programs for Global Services, where he was responsible for the execution, delivery, and financial performance of services programs, including Global Fleet Care, modifications, training, and freighter conversions.
-He also had responsibility for service centers in London and Singapore.
-In this role, he managed the integration of fleet performance, maintenance engineering and planning, reliability programs, materials management, information systems and supplier management.
+Previously, Clark was vice president of Commercial Services Programs for Global Services, where he was responsible for the execution, delivery, and financial performance of services programs, including Global Fleet Care, modifications, training, and freighter conversions.
+He also has served as vice president of Boeing Global Fleet Care, which provides material logistics and fully integrated fleet services programs.

 Since joining Boeing in 2006 as the chief mechanic for single-aisle replacement studies, Clark has held several other leadership positions in Commercial Airplanes, including: chief engineer/director for 737 Airplane Integration and the Next-Generation 737 airplane systems; and 737 chief mechanic.